AaratiAkkapeddi/liomin/README.md

 text: "She said "maybe""
 ```

-So instead you could use single quotes like so...
+So instead you could use single quotes to wrap the text and double quotes within the text itself like so...

 ```
 link: "https://somewhere.com"